 Figure 30.
-Detail of the Volume Control and Mixing Function Shown in Figure 25 and Figure 16
+Detail of the Volume Control and Mixing Function Shown in Figure 25 and Figure 15

 The DAC_L/R signals are the outputs of the stereo audio DAC, which can be steered by register control based on the requirements of the system.
 If mixing of the DAC audio with other signals is not required, and the DAC output is only needed at the stereo line outputs, then it is recommended to use the routing through path DAC_L3/R3 to the fully differential stereo line outputs.
-This results not only in higher quality output performance, but also in lower power operation, since the analog volume controls and mixing blocks ahead of these drivers can be powered down.
-This connection path will attenuate the signal by a factor of 1 dB.
+This results not only in higher quality output performance, but also in lower-power operation, because the analog volume controls and mixing blocks ahead of these drivers can be powered down.

-If instead the DAC analog output must be routed to multiple output drivers simultaneously (such as to LEFT_LOP/M, and RIGHT_LOP/M) or must be mixed with other analog signals, then the DAC outputs should be switched through the DAC_L1/R1 path.
+If instead the DAC analog output must be routed to multiple output drivers simultaneously (such as to LEFT_LOP/M and RIGHT_LOP/M) or must be mixed with other analog signals, then the DAC outputs should be switched through the DAC_L1/R1 path.
 This option provides the maximum flexibility for routing of the DAC analog signals to the output drivers

-The TLV320AlC31 includes an output level control on each output driver with limited gain adjustment from 0 dB to 9 dB.
+The TLV320AlC3105 includes an output level control on each output driver with limited gain adjustment from 0 dB to 9 dB.
 The output driver circuitry in this device are designed to provide a low distortion output while playing full-scale stereo DAC signals at a 0-dB gain setting.
 However, a higher amplitude output can be obtained at the cost of increased signal distortion at the output.
 This output level control allows the user to make this tradeoff based on the requirements of the end equipment.
 Note that this output level control is not intended to be used as a standard output volume control.
-It is expected to be used only sparingly for level setting, that is, adjustment of the full-scale output range of the device.
+It is expected to be used only sparingly for level setting, i.e., adjustment of the fullscale output range of the device.

 Each differential line output driver can be powered down independently of the others when it is not needed in the system.
-When placed into powerdown through register programming, the driver output pins will be placed into a 3-state, high-impedance state.
+When placed into power down through register programming, the driver output pins are placed into a high-impedance state.

-ANALOG HIGH POWER OUTPUT DRIVERS
+ANALOG HIGH-POWER OUTPUT DRIVERS

-The TLV320AlC31 includes four high-power output drivers with extensive flexibility in their usage.
-These output drivers are individually capable of driving 40 mW each into a 16- Ω load in single-ended configuration, and they can be used in pairs to drive up to 500 mW into an 8- Ω load connected in bridge-terminated load (BTL) configuration between two driver outputs.
+The TLV320AlC3105 includes four high-power output drivers with extensive flexibility in their usage.
+These output drivers are individually capable of driving 30 mW each into a $16-\Omega$ load in single-ended configuration, and they can be used in pairs connected in bridge-terminated load (BTL) configuration between two driver outputs.